organisciak/dissertation/document/3_typology.md

 reactive view of crowdsourcing products places the public within this tradition.

-#### Subjective vs. Objective Crowdsourcing
+\marginnote{Subjective vs. Objective Crowdsourcing}

-Another parallel being drawn in recent years is that of objective or subjective crowdsourcing tasks.
+\newthought{Another parallel being drawn in recent years is that of objective or subjective} crowdsourcing tasks.

 Objective tasks are assumed to have an authoritative truth, even if it is unknown.
 For example, in transcribing scanned texts, it is assumed